Philippe de Montebello: Honors

 Montebello was named a Gold Medal Honoree of the National Institute of Social Sciences in 1989.
 Montebello was made a Chevalier de la Légion d'Honneur in 1991 (he was promoted to the rank of Officier in 2007).
-His adopted home country followed suit by awarding him the National Medal of Arts in 2002, the National Humanities Medal in 2010, and the Mayor's Arts Award in 2007.
 De Montebello was elected to the American Philosophical Society in 2001 and the American Academy of Arts and Sciences in 2004.
-De Montebello was also awarded the Order of Isabel la Catolica, Encomienda de Numero; the Spanish Institute Gold Medal Award; Knight Commander, Pontifical Order of St. Gregory the Great; the 2002 Blerancourt Prize; the 2004 Amigos del Museo del Prado Prize; and in 2007 the Order of the Rising Sun, Gold & Silver Star, from the Government of Japan.
+In 2007 De Montebello was awarded the Order of the Rising Sun, Gold & Silver Star, from the Government of Japan.
 In 2017, Montebello received the Edmund Burke Award for Culture and Society, awarded by monthly cultural review The New Criterion.
-He has received honorary degrees from New York University, Dartmouth College, Lafayette College, Bard College, Iona College, the Savannah College of Art and Design, and his alma mater, Harvard.
-De Montebello is a recipient of The International Center in New York's Award of Excellence.